DezminSites/clirequire/README.md

   - mymodule.html would be appended to the <body> of the document.
   - mymodule.js would be evaluated.

-Clirequire is event oriented so, after the loading of the above files, it will trigger a "mymoduleready" event to which you may respond accordingly by doing something like:
+iRequire is event oriented so, after the loading of the above files, it will trigger a "mymoduleready" event to which you may respond accordingly by doing something like:
 ```sh
 $("body").on("mymoduleready",function(){
     //Do something wonderful with it!